 It’s important that your child enjoy the type of service he chooses and that he has the time to stick with it.
 Your child should ask these questions before committing to an organization.

-- How much time do I have to commit?
+- How much time can I commit?

 - Am I willing to participate in a training course or do I want to start my volunteer work immediately?